Jim Miller (punter)

-James Gordon Miller (born July 5, 1957) is a former American college and professional football player who was a punter in the National Football League (NFL) for eight seasons during the 1980s.
-Miller played college football for the University of Mississippi, and received All-American honors.
-He played professionally for the San Francisco 49ers, Dallas Cowboys, and New York Giants of the NFL.
+James Gordon Miller (born July 5, 1957) is an American former professional football punter in the National Football League (NFL) for the San Francisco 49ers, Dallas Cowboys, and New York Giants.
+He played college football for the Ole Miss Rebels, earning consensus All-American honors in 1979.

-Early years
+Early life

 Miller was born in Ripley, Mississippi and attended Ripley High School, where he played running back, wide receiver, cornerback and punter.

 College career

-Miller attended the University of Mississippi (Ole Miss), where he played for the Ole Miss Rebels football team from 1976 to 1979.
+Miller accepted a football scholarship from the University of Mississippi, where he played for the Ole Miss Rebels from 1976 to 1979.
 He started punting barefoot as a freshman (in high school he had to wear a shoe by rule), ranking third in the Southeastern Conference with a 40.5-yard punt average.
 For a while he doubled as a flanker and punter.

-The next year, he led the NCAA with a 45.9-yard punting average, which was also a school and SEC record.
+As a sophomore, he led the NCAA with a 45.9-yard punting average, which was also a school and SEC record.
 As a junior, he finished with a 43.2-yard per punt average.
-In his last year he averaged 44.6-yards per punt.
+As a senior, he averaged 44.6-yards per punt.